Scottish Football Association

 The Scottish Football Association (Comann Ball-coise na h-Alba; also known as the Scottish FA and the SFA) is the governing body of football in Scotland and has the ultimate responsibility for the control and development of football in Scotland.
 Members of the SFA include clubs in Scotland, affiliated national associations as well as local associations.
 It was formed in 1873, making it the second-oldest national football association in the world.
 It is not to be confused with the Scottish Football Union, which is the name that the SRU was known by until the 1920s.

-The Scottish Football Association is a member of both UEFA and FIFA and holds a permanent seat on the International Football Association Board (IFAB) which is responsible for the Laws of the Game.
+It is a member of both UEFA and FIFA and holds a permanent seat on the International Football Association Board (IFAB) which is responsible for the Laws of the Game.
 It is based at Hampden Park in Glasgow.
 In addition, the Scottish Football Museum is located there.

 The Scottish Football Association is responsible for the operation of the Scotland national football team, the annual Scottish Cup and several other duties important to the functioning of the game in Scotland.